stillwater-today-co/stillwater-today/README.md

 ## 🚀 Features

 - **AI-Powered Daily Summaries** - Intelligent briefings of local news and happenings
+  - Uses Google Gemini 2.0 Flash (exp) to summarize top-ranked OSU events for today
+  - Prepends a concise, 2-sentence weather overview with a clothing suggestion
 - **Real-Time Weather** - Integration with National Weather Service API for Stillwater
   - Current conditions with detailed metrics
   - 5-day forecast with hourly updates